Kaleigh Brillon

 Experience

 Kaleigh has been freelance writing since 2020 and spent most of this time writing about gardening.
 She's a self-taught gardener who loves learning about plants as much as she loves writing about them.
-She wants to teach everyone that gardening can be accessible and doesn't have to break the bank.
+Her favorite part about writing for House Digest is teaching her readers that gardening can be accessible without breaking the bank.

 Education